 All students must complete a term project (in three parts throughout the semester, combining for 40% of final grade).
 The project should address a clearly formulated question using original analyses based on the skills learned in class.
-Students must formulate a research question by Week 6 (13 Feb; 5% of course grade), identify the data and analyses needed to answer the question by Week 12 (26 Mar; 10% of course grade), and submit draft text of the content of their poster in Week 15 (16 Apr, 5% of course grade).
+Students must formulate a research question by Week 6 (21 Feb; 5% of course grade), identify the data and analyses needed to answer the question by Week 11 (4 Apr; 10% of course grade), and submit draft analyses and text of the poster in Week 13 (18 Apr, 5% of course grade).
 Final projects will take the form of a poster, due in a final course poster session (date and time TBD) and comprising 20% of your course grade.